srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     ./lab06-setup.azcli
     ```

     This will take a few minutes to run.
-You will see JSON output as each step completes.
+You will see output as each step completes.

     Once the script has completed, you will be ready to continue with the lab.